 Ferroelectric Random Access Memory (FRAM), also known as FeRAM or F-RAM, is a memory technology that combines the best of Flash and SRAM.
-It is non-volatile like Flash, but offers fast and low power writes, write endurance of 1015 cycles, data security and unmatched flexibility.
+It is non-volatile like Flash, but offers fast and low power writes, write endurance of 10⊃15 cycles, code and data security that is less vulnerable to attackers than Flash/EEPROM, resistance to radiation and electromagnetic fields, and unmatched flexibility.
 This memory technology has been around for decades, but is now being integrated in MSP430 ultra-low-power microcontrollers (MCUs) to bring its unique advantages to real-world applications.

 FRAM is a random access memory, meaning that each bit is read and written individually.
 This non-volatile memory is similar in structure to DRAM, which uses one transistor and one capacitor (1T-1C), but FRAM stores data as a polarization of a ferroelectric material (Lead-Zirkonate-Titanate).
 As an electric field is applied, dipoles shift in a crystalline structure to store information.
 This structure results in a number of advantages: